 Once dedicated, the new chapel will be the site of the College’s four daily Masses as well as the many devotions initiated and attended by a large majority of its 350 students, who hail from across the country and abroad.

-All Saints Church is located on a raised site in the countryside near Covington, Kentucky, and offers a vision of the sacred to those living and working in the area.
+All Saints Church is located on a raised site in the countryside in the Diocese of Covington.
 The major approaches to the church offer views of its apse or its layered façade that emphasizes the church as Domus Dei.
-A small plaza creates a focus and gathering space for the church, as well as for the existing school and rectory.
-The composition of the exterior and interior references the classical architecture of the South, as well as that of Catholic architectural tradition.
+The composition of the exterior and interior references the classical architecture of the South.

 La Crosse, Wisconsin

-The Shrine of Our Lady of Guadalupe is the vision of His Eminence Raymond Cardinal Burke, Prefect of the Apostolic Signatura.
+The Shrine of Our Lady of Guadalupe is the vision of His Eminence Raymond Leo Cardinal Burke.
 It is meant to be a place for the faithful to come on pilgrimage and to foster devotion to the Blessed Virgin under her title of Patroness of the Americas.
 In the tradition of pilgrimage churches, the Shrine is located high upon a hill outside of the city with a campanile and dome which are visible from afar.

 Neh 8:2–4a, 5–6, 8–10